 - Saas (or software as a service).

-- Standalone version implies the license for installation and usage of the product.
+- The standalone version implies the license for installation and usage of the product.

 You get a solution installed on your personal server.
 If you wish, you get updates and additional options from the developer of the chosen CRM system.